rkeppner/keppner-recipes/_posts/2021-07-26-basic-crepes.md

 permalink: /recipes/basic-crepes.html
 ---

 This is a cut down batch that makes only 2 crepes, which is how many I typically want.
+I typically fill them with [cream cheese filling]({{ site.baseurl }}{% post_url 2021-09-12-cream-cheese-crepe-filling %}) and fresh berries.

 ### Ingredients